apache/fineract/INSTALL.md

   Drop the following from the release artifact into [TOMCAT_HOME]/webapps/ROOT folder:
   - The entire ```apps/IndividualLendingGeneralJavaScript``` folder
+  - The entire ```apps/community-app``` folder.
+This contains a preview version of the community-app which will soon deprecate the older Reference app (IndividualLendingGeneralJavaScript)
   - The entire api-docs folder

 #### 2.3.7 Startup tomcat
   Startup tomcat:
   - Platform application should be available @ https://[server ip address]:8443/mifosng-provider/api/v1/offices?tenantIdentifier=default&pretty=true
   - Reference application should be available @ https://[server ip address]:8443/IndividualLendingGeneralJavaScript/IndivLendHome.html?baseApiUrl=https://[server ip address]:8443/mifosng-provider/api/v1/
+  - Preview version of the Community application should be available @ https://[server ip address]:8443/community-app?baseApiUrl=https://[server ip address]:8443/mifosng-provider/api/v1/
   - API docs should be available @ https://[server ip address]:8443/api-docs/apiLive.htm